GLOBAL MARKETS-Shares little changed as earnings offset data

 By Ryan Vlastelica

-NEW YORK, July 15 (Reuters) - Stock markets around the world were little changed on Monday as a milder-than-expected slowdown in Chinese growth offered a ray of optimism while surprisingly weak U.S. retail sales suggested pockets of softness in the economy even as strong quarterly results from Citigroup pointed to improvement.
+NEW YORK, July 15 (Reuters) - Stock markets around the world were little changed on Monday on a milder-than-expected slowdown in Chinese growth and as weaker-than-forecast U.S. retail sales suggested pockets of softness in the economy even as positive bank results pointed to improvements.

-The U.S. dollar edged slightly higher while the euro fell on continued expectations that the U.S. Federal Reserve will be first among the major central banks to scroll back on ultra-loose monetary policy.
-Yields on the 10-year U.S. Treasury rose and Bunds rebounded.
+The U.S. dollar edged slightly higher while the euro fell.
+Yields on the 10-year U.S. Treasury slipped and Bunds rebounded.

-U.S. retail sales rose 0.4 percent in June, only half the 0.8 percent economists polled by Reuters had expected.
-The disappointment was tempered by an acceleration of growth in New York state’s manufacturing sector in July.
+U.S. retail sales rose 0.4 percent in June, only half the 0.8 percent economists polled by Reuters had expected, though the disappointment was tempered by an acceleration of growth in New York state’s manufacturing sector in July.

-The mixed picture added to the debate over when and how quickly the Fed would start to slow its stimulus program, which has been widely credited with driving major stock indexes to all-time highs.
+The mixed picture added to the debate over when and how quickly the U.S. Federal Reserve would start to slow its stimulus program, which has been widely credited with taking major indexes to all-time highs.

-European stocks rose 0.3 percent, as the Chinese data eased fears over a slowdown in China, the world’s second largest economy.
-U.S. shares were flat, supported by strong earnings at Citigroup Inc, the third largest U.S. bank by assets..
-Citigroup shares rose 0.8 percent to $51.21.
+European stocks rose 0.3 percent while U.S. shares were flat, supported by strong earnings at Citigroup Inc..
+The bank’s shares rose 1.9 percent to $51.76.

 “There aren’t many sellers in the market, but there’s a sense that with earnings coming up, everyone is lined up waiting for the gun to go off,” said Wayne Kaufman, chief market analyst at Rockwell Securities in New York.
 “Retail sales were disappointing, but Citigroup had good news.
 But that news was largely expected.”